-1. Take the General GRE if it's required for the programs you are applying to.
-The summer between your junior and senior year is a great time to take the General GRE.
+1. Take the General GRE - The summer between your junior and senior year is a great time to take the General GRE.
 The General GRE is offered several times per year, however, so it's possible to take it spring of your junior year or autumn of your senior year if that works better for you.

-2. Begin studying for the Physics GRE if it is required for the programs you are applying to.
+2. Begin studying for the Physics GRE.